Georgia Tech Sonification Lab

 School of Psychology - Georgia Institute of Technology

-Since we specialize in multimodal and auditory interfaces, we often work with people who cannot look at, or cannot see, traditional visual displays.
+Random Image of Auditory Interface Since we specialize in multimodal and auditory interfaces, we often work with people who cannot look at, or cannot see, traditional visual displays.
 This means we work on a lot of assistive technologies, especially for people with vision impairments.
-We study ways to enhance wayfinding and mobility, education, science, entertainment, art, music, and participation in informal learning environments like zoos and aquariums.
+We study ways to enhance wayfinding and mobility, math and science education, entertainment, art, music, and participation in informal learning environments like zoos and aquariums.

 NEWS: We have a variety of projects that need grad students to lead research, programmers of all types for implementation, HCI students to conduct studies, and undergraduate research assistants.
 Some projects have funding, so paid work is a possibility; other opportunities are intended to be completed first for course credit (special topics, etc.) in CS, Psych, or HCI.
 See the Opportunities page for more information.